MEEP-projects/HGT_pipeline/README.md

 Description of the different steps and scripts used to characterise HGT inserts descibed in Ewart et al. The scripts outlined below are in the 'scripts' folder.

 ![Diagram](images/FigS1.png)
+Note, alternative thresholds were applied for steps with a red border in the schematic above.

 ***1. Characterising putative Blattabacterium HGT inserts***